What can we say? We love a nude beach!

 8. Bellevue Beach in Copenhagen, Denmark

-With Denmark being one of the most gay friendly countries in the world, is it any wonder they have one of the best, gay, naked beaches too?
+With Denmark being one of the most gay friendly countries in the world, is it any wonder they have one of the best, gay, nudist beaches too?

 The Bellevue Beach, also referred to as Miramare, is located around 10km from Copenhagen centre.
 You can reach it via a short train ride to Klampenborg Station.
 When you come out of the station, you will soon see the water towards the east.
 The gay nude bit is by the northern end.